 Sissy Alonistiotou and Katerina Chryssanthopoulou presented the paper titled: “The two-way relationship between journalists and news consumers during the “crisis” from 2011 until today: The Greek case”.

 The School of Journalism and Mass Communications of Aristotle University Thessaloniki (AUTh), Jean Monnet Chair for European Integration Journalism along with other partners, University of Zagreb, University of Novi-Sad, Beijing Foreign Studies University, Center for Media and Information Literacy at Temple University, Deutsche Welle Akademie(DW Akademie), National and Kapodistrian University of Athens, Media Literacy Institute and Proof organisation will organise the 2nd Thessaloniki International Media Summer Academy: New Trends in Media and Journalism: Disinformation, Verification of News and Constructive Journalism in a Changing World in Thessaloniki, Greece between 13th-21st July 2018.
-The joint initiative brings together the reputation, expertise of respected and well-known institutions from Europe, Asia and USA.
-In addition, it will have the support of established organisations, companies and think tanks.
+The joint initiative brings together the reputation, expertise of respected and well-known institutions from Europe, Asia, and USA.
+In addition, it will have the support of established organizations, companies and think tanks.

 In today’s world, accurate information is an increasingly critical resource for our understanding of the world.
 Building on the success of the 2017 Summer School, we are looking forward to welcoming another cohort of student participants from all over the world to Thessaloniki International Media Summer Academy.
-This year the Summer Academy will focus on new trends on media and journalism with emphasis on how to deal with disinformation, fake news and verification techniques and competences needed.
+This year the Summer Academy will focus on new trends on media and journalism with an emphasis on how to deal with disinformation, fake news and verification techniques and competencies needed.

 The intensive multi-disciplinary training course aims to provide in-depth knowledge and robust skills on important topics and evolutions in media and communication.
 Participants in this course will emerge with a better understanding of the latest academic research, policy, market and professional trends in the focused area, as well as develop a network of colleagues to share their experiences, ideas and points of views.